abdullahyildiz52/abdullahyildiz52/README.md

 <br>

   Thank you for visiting my GitHub profile!
 I'm always open to collaboration and would love to hear from you.
-Feel free to reach out to me on
+Feel free to reach out to me on.

 - E-posta: [ce_abdullahyildiz@hotmail.com](mailto:ce_abdullahyildiz@hotmail.com)
 - LinkedIn: [LinkedIn Profili](https://www.linkedin.com/in/abdullahyildiz52/)